-For others with depression, they may adapt maladaptive strategies when they listen to music.
+For others with depression, they may adopt maladaptive strategies when they listen to music.
 These maladaptive strategies may include rumination, avoidant coping, or social isolation.
 The relationship between depression and maladaptive music engagement is bidirectional.
-Maladaptive music engagement increases the odds of experiencing depression symptoms and depression increases the likelihood of having a maladaptive response to music.
+Maladaptive music engagement increases the odds of experiencing depressive symptoms and depression increases the likelihood of having a maladaptive response to music.

 4. Disengagement from Hobbies:

-If you’ve lost interest in hobbies you once enjoyed, especially if you’re also experiencing social isolation, disengagement from friends and family, apathy or feelings of hopeless, it could be a sign of depression relapse.
+If you’ve lost interest in hobbies you once enjoyed, especially if you’re also experiencing social isolation, disengagement from friends and family, apathy, or feelings of hopelessness, it could be a sign of depression relapse.